lombax85/node-dht-mqtt/README.md

     sensor_data: {
         dht_version: 11,            // Your DHT sensor version, 11 or 22
         pin_number: 17              // the GPIO you connected the DHT to.
-See below image }
+See below image },
+    other_options: {
+        timeout: 5000               // after this timeout the script will exit }
 };